 The world we are living in can be a stressful one, and for many of us, the worries of everyday life can weigh us down.
 We worry about our health, money, our family, job security- not to mention the world around us and all that is happening on a daily basis.

 Stress takes its toll on our bodies and mind.
-Not only do we feel mentally drained and depressed, but it can also affect our sleep, memory and overall quality of life.
-Stress can also increase blood pressure, promote severe weight gain/loss and even diabetes.
-If severe stress is repeatedly experienced, or if stress becomes chronic-it can cause damage to blood vessels and arteries which increases the risk for hypertension, heart attack or stroke.
+Not only do we feel mentally drained and unmotivated, but it can also affect our sleep, memory and overall quality of life.
+Stress can also increase risk of health problems and promote severe weight gain/loss.
+If acute stress is repeatedly experienced, or if stress becomes chronic-it can cause damage to blood vessels and arteries which increases the risk of heart issues..

 So with all the worries you take on, how can you calm yourself down?